 Red Hot Poker, Torch Lily, Tritoma

-Synonyms of Kniphofia uvaria (18) (Updated on 2-3-21): Veltheimia speciosa Roth, Veltheimia uvaria (L.) Willd., Aloe longifolia Lam., Aloe rigida Salisb., Aloe uvaria L., Kniphofia alooides Moench, Kniphofia bachmannii Baker, Kniphofia burchellii (Sweet ex Lindl.)
+Synonyms of Kniphofia uvaria (18) (Updated on 10-15-21 from Plants of the World Online): Veltheimia speciosa Roth, Veltheimia uvaria (L.) Willd., Aloe longifolia Lam., Aloe rigida Salisb., Aloe uvaria L., Kniphofia alooides Moench, Kniphofia bachmannii Baker, Kniphofia burchellii (Sweet ex Lindl.)
 Kunth, Kniphofia occidentalis A.Berger, Kniphofia odorata Heynh., Triclissa uvaria (L.) Salisb., Tritoma canari Carrière, Tritoma glauca H.Vilm., Tritoma recurva H.Vilm., Tritoma saundersii Carrière, Tritoma uvaria (L.) Ker Gawl., Tritomanthe uvaria (L.) Link, Aletris uvaria (L.) L.

 Kniphofia uvaria (L.) Oken is the correct and accepted scientific name for this species of Kniphofia.
 It was named and described as such by Lorenz Oken in Allgemeine Naturgeschichte fur alle Stande in 1841.
 It was first named and described as Aloe uvaria by Carl von Linnaeus in Species Plantarum in 1753.